andmarruda/Proftpd/README.md

-# Proftpd's configuration with examples for SSL and access with PostgreSQL.
+# Proftpd's configuration

+Examples for SSL and access with PostgreSQL.